annaesvensson/yellow-update/README.md

 `UpdateEventDaily` = time of next daily event
 `UpdateTrashTimeout` = storage of deleted files in seconds

-The following files will be updated by the update mechanism:
+The following files will be modified when the website is updated:

 `system/extensions/update-latest.ini` = file with available extensions, [see latest file](https://raw.githubusercontent.com/datenstrom/yellow/main/system/extensions/update-latest.ini)
 `system/extensions/update-current.ini` = file with installed extensions